hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 # 🌐 Hierarchical Expressed Semantic Stack (HESS)
 > **A deterministic, installable semantic first-hop for the web a 7 Layer Semantic Protocol.— built for AI.**

+HESS does not replace current AI techniques like RAG (Retrieval-Augmented Generation); it grounds them.
+Without HESS, AI enters a domain in a "semantic fog."
+With HESS, the AI has a clear, domain-owner-authorized map of intent.

 HESS is a proposed, open, **domain-owned Semantic Layer Public Index (SLPI)** designed to solve a core AI systems problem: **lack of grounding**.

 The "legitimacy" of this system stems from its placement in the network stack.
 By utilizing the /.well-known/ directory—a standard reserved for site-wide metadata (like security.txt or Let's Encrypt challenges)—it creates a "Semantic ID Card" that machines read before they begin the expensive process of crawling and reasoning.